 Step 1: Combine the liquid and sweetener in a large saucepan or stockpot.
 Bring to a boil and stir until the sweetener is dissolved.
 Then, remove the pot from the stove.

 Step 2: Peel your pears.
+Any vegetable peeler will do but a y-shape peeler can make it easier to work the curves of the pear.
 Cut them in half or quarters, and remove the core.
 A melon baller makes for quick and easy core removal.